talentdeficit/chef-elixir/README.md

 the following attributes are available to override:

 * `elixir_git_url`
-  the url of the git repo to clone elixir from
+  the url of the git repo to clone elixir from. the default is github.com/elixir-lang/elixir
 * `elixir_git_ref`
-  the git reference to checkout from the elixir git repo
+  the git reference to checkout from the elixir git repo. the default is v0.10.1

-this recipe installs a default erlang `R16B` release to `/usr/local` as long as there is not already an erlang release installed to that location. if you'd like to use elixir with a custom build erlang use the [erlang][chef-erlang] recipe to configure and install erlang before running this recipe.
+this recipe installs a default erlang release to `/usr/local` as long as there is not already an erlang release installed to that location. if you'd like to use elixir with a custom build erlang use the [erlang][chef-erlang] recipe to configure and install erlang before running this recipe.